 Even someone using an OTC hearing aid may eventually end up in the care of an audiologist as their condition progresses, or if they need testing, advice or fitting of products, as service models evolve.

 There’s More to Hearing Loss Than Getting a Hearing Aid or Cochlear Implant

-The NAS report also substantiates what HLAA has been working for and will continue to work for; such as, adherence to the Americans with Disabilities Act, the Rehabilitation Act, the Fair Housing Act, Air Carriers Access Act, the Telecommunications Act, the Communication and Video Accessibility Act, and other legislation that protects our rights as individuals with disabilities.
+HLAA also fights for adherence to the Americans with Disabilities Act (ADA), the Rehabilitation Act, the Fair Housing Act, Air Carriers Access Act, the Telecommunications Act, the Communication and Video Accessibility Act, and other legislation that protects the civil rights of people hearing loss and other disabilities.

 We work to ensure assistive listening systems are available in public buildings, health care, and in the workplace for millions of people with hearing loss.